 Virtual staging turns empty rooms into styled, buyer-ready spaces using software instead of physical furniture.
 For agents and real estate photographers, it has become one of the most cost-effective ways to improve listing presentation.
 But staging is only the first step.
 The listings that generate the most engagement combine staged photos with video, and that is where most agents leave money on the table.

-This guide covers how virtual staging works, what it costs, which tools perform best, and how to turn your staged photos into listing videos that actually convert.
+This guide covers how virtual staging works, what it costs in 2026, which tools perform best, and how to turn your staged photos into listing videos that actually convert — including how Amplifiles now handles both inside one studio.
 Create your first listing video free →

 What Is Real Estate Virtual Staging?